 What subfloors can jarrah flooring be laid over?

 Almost every type of domestic subfloor can have solid timber flooring, such as jarrah, laid over it.

 Installers should ensure that any subfloor is smooth, flat and use a straight edge to locate undulations greater than 3mm over 2m, which must be attended to.
 Some grinding or sanding may be required where edges and lipping occur in tiled or particle-board floors may.

-Let Integra Direct’s experienced experts inspect your home and advise you on the best approach to take.
+Let ID Flooring’s experienced experts inspect your home and advise you on the best approach to take.